brentyi/tyro/README.md

   --optional-boolean {None,True,False}
                         Optional boolean.
 Same as above, but can be omitted.
                         (required)
-  --flag-a              Pass --flag-a in to set this value to True. (sets
+  --flag-a              Pass --flag-a in to set this value to True. (sets:
                         flag_a=True)
-  --no-flag-b           Pass --no-flag-b in to set this value to False. (sets
+  --no-flag-b           Pass --no-flag-b in to set this value to False.
-                        flag_b=False)</samp>
+                        (sets: flag_b=False)</samp>
 </pre>

 <pre>